MTstateIntroStats/IntroStatTextbook/docs/03-cor-reg.md

 ---

-We want to calculate the aid for a familuy with $1 million income.
+We want to calculate the aid for a family with $1 million income.
-Note that in our model this will be represented as 1,000 since the data are in $1,000s.
+Note that in our model, this will be represented as 1,000 since the data are in $1,000s.

 $$24.3 - 0.0431 \times 1000 = -18.8 $$